Kelston toll road: Construction

 The route of the road simply ran parallel to the closed road through an adjacent hilly field.
 Watts did not expect to make any profit, but he said that if he did it would be shared with John Dinham, the farmer whose land the road was built upon.
 The road was built unofficially as a private toll, and Watts did not apply for planning permission at the time.
 The road was built by the local firm R. M. Penny of Ston Easton; it took three men ten days to complete the work, which was delivered on-time and in-budget.
 The construction of the road cost £150,000 and a further £150,000 to operate.

 In order to save money, Watts decided not to build the road to full standard.
 His original plan to build it as an aluminium track was abandoned for safety reasons in favour of building a conventional road.
 To ensure the work was quick, it was decided to instead build the road out of sub-base but with no tarmac on top or kerbs.
-The road was 23 ft wide, which allowed for it to accommodate two-way traffic.
+The road was 23 ft wide, which allowed it to accommodate two-way traffic.
 The road had toll booths without boom barriers at both ends.
 The stones for the road came from the local Wick Quarry in Wick, Gloucestershire.